-On January 12, 2023, issued 373,940 common shares for a total consideration of 133,870.52 Canadian dollars equivalent to US\$100,082.63.
+On January 12, 2023, the Company issued 373,940 common shares for a total amount of \$133,870.52 Canadian dollars equivalent to US\$100,082.63.

-Dividends will be paid exclusively from the net earnings for the year, or from the retained deficit from balance sheets approved by the general shareholders' meeting, If the Company has accumulated losses, the profits for the year will first be used to absorb them, if there are losses for a year, these will be absorbed with retained deficit, if any.
-The Chairman of the Board of Directors may, under his personal responsibility, distribute provisional dividends during the fiscal year charged to the profits thereof, provided there are no accumulated losses.
+Dividends will be paid exclusively from the net earnings for the year, or from the retained earnings from balance sheets approved by the general shareholders' meeting.
+If the Company has accumulated losses, the profits for the year will first be used to absorb them, if there are losses for a year, these will be absorbed with retained earnings, if any.
+The Chairman of the Board of Directors may, under his personal responsibility, distribute provisional dividends during the fiscal year charged to the profits thereof, if there are no accumulated losses.